browserfs/base/README.md

-# base
+# Browserfs foundation classes

-Base classes for vendor browserfs
+Here are the core classes of the browserfs library